mgrassa14/Tic-Tac-Toe/README.md

 <https://mgrassa14.github.io/Tic-Tac-Toe/>

+Setring you browser at fullscreen would be optimal.

 The game also shows a list of the instructions of the game if there is any confusion.

 ## Next Steps